aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/201-invoking-a-lambda-function/_index.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/SuccessfulPuppetRun.png" >}}

-Once you have verified the pipeline has run you can go to {{% iam_groups_link %}} to view the IAM Group created by the lambda invoke labeled *sc-tools-invoke-lambda-test-group*.
+Once you have verified the pipeline has run you can go to {{% iam_groups_link %}} in the spoke account to view the IAM Group created by the lambda invoke labeled *sc-tools-invoke-lambda-test-group*.

 {{< figure src="/how-tos/invoking-a-lambda-function/iam_groups.png" >}}